alshedivat/al-folio/_pages/about.md

 Welcome to my professional page!

-I am currently a Max Weber Fellow and Part-Time Assistant Professor at the Department of Political and Social Sciences at the European University Institute in Florence.
-You can view my profil on the [EUI website](https://www.eui.eu/people?id=giacomo-vagni).
+I am a lecturer in the Department of Sociology at the University of Essex.
+I was previously a Max Weber Fellow and Part-Time Assistant Professor at the Department of Political and Social Sciences at the European University Institute in Florence.
 I completed my PhD in Sociology at Nuffield College, University of Oxford.

+You can view my profile on the [Essex University website]([https://www.eui.eu/people?id=giacomo-vagni](https://www.essex.ac.uk/people/VAGNI45707)).

-You can reach me at [giacomo.vagni@eui.eu](mailto:giacomo.vagni@eui.eu)
+You can reach me at [g.vagni@essex.ac.uk](mailto:g.vagni@essex.ac.uk)

 &nbsp;
 &nbsp;